Before you arrive

 If you are a newly admitted international student, ISS will mail you the documents required for you to obtain a student F-1 visa.
 (Language Scholars will receive these documents from the IPO as they accept their job offers.)
 The documents will include an I-20 or DS-2019 form and SEVIS I-901 Fee Confirmation.
 Once you receive these documents, you will need to apply for a visa, which will include a visa interview at a U.S. embassy or consulate.
 (Canadian citizens do not require a student visa, but will need to carry their I-20 or DS-2019 form with them when coming to Reed.)
 Students and scholars begin the visa application process online:

-If you are an international student studying at a US high school on an F-1 or J-1 visa, you should contact the ISS office about transferring your SEVIS record to Reed.
+If you are an international student studying at a U.S. high school on an F-1 or J-1 visa, you should contact the ISS office about transferring your SEVIS record to Reed by completing this F-1 Transfer form.
 Transferring your student record simplifies the immigration process and may obviate the need to obtain a new visa.
 Students in this situation should contact ISS as soon as possible.